-When entrepreneurs start new coworking hubs they probably think of coworking economy as something evolving, developing, promising, the list goes on.
+When entrepreneurs start new coworking hubs they probably think of the coworking economy as something evolving, developing, promising, the list goes on.
 Indeed, all statistics predict stable industry growth.

-According to the Global Coworking Survey, only 40% of coworking spaces are profitable, which means that 60% are detrimental.
+According to the Global Coworking Survey, only 43% of coworking spaces are profitable, which means that 57% are detrimental.

+Let's check how to calculate the margin.
+Supposing you have nearly 100 members in your space.
+Each of them pays you $100 a month.
+Your earnings make $10 000.
+Now you need to pay rent (around $3 000), taxes (around $1 500), and salary (around $1 500).
 Replace my approximate numbers with real ones and you will get more or less the same percentage.
-A pure profit of the average coworking space is 10%.
+The pure profit of the average coworking space is 10%.
 In my case, it's $1 000.

 This is not much but it's too early to get upset as we are here to find working workspace monetization strategies.

 As to the competition...
 Coworking business has low entry barriers.
 It's relatively easy to start a coworking space.
-You simply rent a building (a room), bring some furniture and you are done.
+You simply rent a building (a room), bring some furniture, and you are done.

 Coworking businesses don't have economies of scale.
 I mean it won't be cheaper for you to run a workspace if you open 100 more locations.
 Firstly, you have low margins, secondly, you can't reduce your expenses without automation.

-Implementing a decent coworking software is probably the first and the foremost advice that will help you increase the profitability of your business.
+Implementing decent coworking software is probably the first and the foremost advice that will help you increase the profitability of your business.

 Before we implemented coworking software, members came to the info desks and managers manually did the booking.
 It took a lot of their time.
 Now, andcards is saving so many managers' hours.
 In Korea, one working hour of coworking space manager costs around $10.
 If they spend in coworking 100 hours, it's $1 000 salary per month!

-Now, when we have a clear understanding of main pain points that potentially limit your coworking business revenue, let's think of the strategies that might boost it.
+Now, when we have a clear understanding of the main pain points that potentially limit your coworking business revenue, let's think of the strategies that might boost it.

 There are two effective ways to do it.